Recruitment for the 2022-2023 Cohort is Open

 How many presentations do students give?

-Each group can expect to give presentations at one or two school sites in this inaugural year.
+Each group can expect to give presentations at two or three school sites in this inaugural year.

 When do presentations take place?

 Presentations take place during the school day.
 Students are provided with letters for their school to excuse their absence.
 Our staff will coordinate transportation to and from the schools we visit with the student presenters.

 This program is partially funded by grant from the American Jewish Committee, Orange County Chapter and the JCRC of St. Louis.